dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     The validation won't fail for the user with this authority.
 The authority should be assigned to the user, on the central server, that will be used for synchronization job.

+  - <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be undesirable**; for example, when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.

+    The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last changed before the specified date*.
+The SettingKey is used in the synchronisation job all the time.
+Therefore, if you need to synchronise the old data, you should change the SettingKey.

 ## Metadata Synchronization Scheduling